-Survivor pension: 40% of the pension the deceased received or would have been entitled to receive is paid to the widow(er).
-If there is more than one widow, the pension is split equally.
+Survivor pension: 40% of the old-age or disability pension the deceased received or was entitled to receive is paid to the widow(er).
+If there is more than one widow(er), the pension is split equally.
 A widower may receive a pension for his first deceased spouse only.